Nikortsminda Cathedral

 Nikortsminda Cathedral (ნიკორწმინდის ტაძარი) is a Georgian Orthodox Church, located in Nikortsminda, Racha region of Georgia.

 Nikortsminda was built in 1010–1014 during the reign of Bagrat III of Georgia and was repaired in 1534 by the King Bagrat III of Imereti.
 Three-storied bell-tower next to the cathedral was built in the second half of the 19th century.
 Frescoes inside the cathedral date from the 17th century.
+The cathedral was damaged in the 1991 Racha earthquake and subsequently restored.

 The cathedral is on the Tentative List for status as a UNESCO World Heritage Site.

 Details

 Stylistically, Nikortsminda reflects the Georgian cross-dome style of architecture, following a six-conch-within-rectangle plan.
 The rectangular western apse has adjoining side chapels.

 Dome

 Nikortsminda has a massive dome and unbroken arcatures as its twelve windows, which are decorated with ornamented architraves.

 Interior

 The cathedral is formed of five interior apses, from which rise the massive dome, resting upon half-pillar shaped apse projections.
 It is abundantly lit by the twelve windows of the drum.
 The transition from the hexahedron of the round drum to the dome circle is effected by means of spheric pendentives.
 The altar apse bema and the western passage enlarge the interior space.
 The interior is decorated with frescoes from the 17th century and ornamental sculptural reliefs, reflecting the mastery of the late-Medieval Georgian ecclesiastical art.